Elopement Photography Tips

 Tip 3 – The Dress

 The same advice for Tip Two applies here too.
 Even I really do appreciate that you will want to have a lovely dress and, although I won’t pretend to always understand why someone would buy something so impractical, I have no problem with that whatsoever.
 However, I get disappointed on behalf of my clients when I have pre-wedding chats with couples who are full of wonderful ideas about photographs next to remote lochsides.
-They describe images of themselves walking side by side across the white sands of Morar; they show me photographs of the bride on a rocky outcrop overlooking the river Etive and want that for themselves.
-And then, on the day, they arrive with a beautiful dress with a 2 metre long train and announce that they can’t do any of those things because it would ruin the hem.
+They describe images of themselves walking side by side across the white sands of Morar; they show me photographs of couples on a rocky outcrop overlooking the river Etive and want that for themselves.
+And then, on the day, they arrive with a beautiful dress with a 2 metre long train and announce that they can’t do any of those things that they really wanted to do because it would ruin the hem.

 Tip 4 – Location